Book IV — The Marshal's Almanac

 Fast×1.5TN 13−2 dice to avoid encounters

-Cautious doubles your time but halves your danger.
-Fast does the opposite.
-Most cross-country travel uses Normal; the choice to deviate is itself a narrative beat.
+Cautious doubles your time but halves your danger; Fast does the reverse.
+Most cross-country travel uses Normal.
+The choice to deviate is itself a narrative beat.

 Travel Routes